Iranian Carpet Museum

-This museum has been open to visitors since 1979.
+Iranian Carpet Museum has been open to visitors since 1979.
 The facade of the museum resembles the carpet-weaving loom.
 It also comprises of two floors to display different kinds of carpets, kilims and handmade rugs.

-Two Floors of Carpet Museum in Tehran
+Two Floors of Iranian Carpet Museum in Tehran

-The first floor hall is devoted to permanent exhibition and the second one to temporary exhibitions of carpets or carpet-related subjects.
-Most often, the oldest pieces belong to Safavid period.
+The first floor hall is devoted to the permanent exhibition and the second one to temporary exhibitions of carpets or carpet-related subjects.
+Most often, the oldest pieces belong to the Safavid period.
 There are also more recent ones.

 Some traditional and very rare designs and patterns are found among the carpets.
-Portrait, multi-panel, botteh, triangular citron and animal design carpets are among various designs found in the collection.
+Portrait, multi-panel, botteh, triangular citron and animal-design carpets are among the various designs found in the collection.
 Also, sometimes the so-called Polish carpets are on display.
-They are the carpets made in Iran, but known as made in Poland.
+They are carpets made in Iran but known as made in Poland.

-The above mentioned and all other famous pieces have been made at the main centers of carpet making like Kashan, Kerman, Esfehan, Tabriz, Khorasan, Kurdistan and so forth.
+The above-mentioned and all other famous pieces have been made at the main centers of carpet making like Kashan, Kerman, Esfehan, Tabriz, Khorasan, Kurdistan, and so forth.

 Other Facilities of Tehran Carpet Museum